suarja/ai-edit/memory-bank/tasks.md

 - [ ] Custom visual assets for both pages
 - [ ] Animation and interaction enhancements
 - [ ] Test coverage for new components

+---

+# Supabase Authentication Bug Investigation

+## Bug Details

+**Description**: Users are experiencing authentication failures when attempting to sign up in the TestFlight build.
+The error reported is "Database error saving new user" with code "unexpected_failure" and status code 500.

+## Investigation Summary

+1. **Environment Variable Issue** - Fixed

+   - Environment variables were not properly loaded in TestFlight builds
+   - Added robust error handling and fallback mechanisms
+   - Implemented proper configuration in eas.json for all build profiles
+   - Enhanced the sign-up screen with detailed error debugging

+2. **Database Error Issue** - In Progress

+   - The sign-up error persists after fixing environment variables
+   - Error occurs during auth.users table operations
+   - Potential issues identified:
+     - Trigger on auth.users table (handle_new_user) might be failing
+     - Constraints on auth.users table might not be met
+     - Potential permission issues with custom migrations

+3. **Next Steps**
+   - Review Supabase project auth logs for specific error details
+   - Examine database triggers and constraints in detail
+   - Consider temporarily disabling the handle_new_user trigger to test
+   - If needed, restore auth schema to default configuration

+## Impact

+The issue is blocking new user signups in the TestFlight build, preventing testing of the onboarding flow.
+The app launches successfully after the environment variable fix, but users cannot create accounts.

+## Lessons Learned

+1. Implement comprehensive error handling for all authentication flows
+2. Be cautious with database triggers on auth schema tables
+3. Test authentication flows thoroughly before TestFlight submission
+4. Maintain detailed documentation of all database migrations affecting auth schema